Zirias/dos2ansi/README.md

 * Supports SGR sequences as well as cursor movement sequences in the input
 * Autodetecs whether any visible color is used, if not, the output won't use any escape sequences
+* Supports flexible modes for color output, from simple 8-color mode with attributes for "bright" colors up to exact CGA/VGA colors using 256-color mode and more
 * Supports all simple control characters MS-DOS interpreted when outputting
   text: NUL (ignored), BEL (ignored), BS, TAB, LF, CR and ESC (ignored when it doesn't start some ANSI.SYS sequence)